Current Retail: $174.05

 Rab states this jacket is a "Regular fit."
 I ordered my usual XL size, which for me (who's of rugby player build) is a tad long over my arms and a bit snug around my bulky torso.
 However.
 The jacket's length does give some additional protection below the waist and means that it won't ride up as easily when i'm reaching up or stretching.

-I've worn it a number of times since camping, hiking, and scrambling up North, even during the coldest spells last year.
+I've worn it a number of times since camping, hiking, and scrambling up North, even during the coldest spells last Autumn and Winter(2017/18).
 My own experiences have only confirmed the experiences and testimonies of others relating to the Pertex Equilibrium's amazing breathability and moisture-wicking capabilities.

 Large sections of harder wearing DWS Matrix material are used on the hood, shoulders and outer-facing side of the sleeves.
 Areas which are expected to take more punishment and carry more weight from things like backpack straps etc.